agiledev-students-fall2024/agile-dev-devops-fall-2024-4-final-project-generic-mern-stack-project/CONTRIBUTING.md

 **Committing Changes**
    - Write clear and concise commit messages.
-   - Commit messages should reference the issue number (e.g., `#13 Added login functionality`).

 **Pull Requests**
    - Create a pull request (PR) when your feature branch is ready to be merged.
    - Ensure your PR includes a description of the changes and references the relevant issue number.
    - Assign at least one reviewer to your PR.
-   - Do not merge your own PR.
-Wait for approval from at least one other team member.

 **Merging Changes**
    - Once your PR is approved, you may merge it into the `main` branch.